Fermented Turmeric—Supports Healthy Joints and Mobility†

-It’s no secret that in conventionally grown foods and herbs, farmers use a variety of pesticides, herbicides, fungicides synthetic fertilizers and many other "processing agents' which often remain in and on the food or herbs.
+It’s no secret that in conventionally grown foods and herbs, farmers often use a variety of pesticides, herbicides, fungicides synthetic fertilizers and many other "processing agents” which often remain in and on the food or herbs.
 Even washing these foods or herbs can’t get many of these off the produce.

 Why?
 Because nearly 20 percent of the 17,000 (or more) pesticides in use today are known as systemic pesticides—those which reside inside the plant via its root system and have permeated the plant.
 That’s means they’re everywhere within the plants themselves and can’t be washed off.

-Many studies and reports point to the adverse health effects of these chemicals in and on our food, which is why many choose to go organic.
+To try to avoid these chemicals in and on our food, many people choose to go organic.
 That reason alone is enough to make going organic is all the rage these days.

-As a result, these plants are more resilient and defense-supporting by nature (literally) and have some of the very compounds and natural defenses that we can and often should include in our diet.
-For example, the resilient antioxidants and beneficial compounds found in plants are beneficial and even necessary for our bodies so that we can keep our own defenses strong.†
+As a result, these plants can have some of the very compounds and natural defenses that we can and often should include in our diet.

 That’s why you’ll find these health-supporting organic herbs in each and every Ancient Apothecary Fermented Herbs.

-PLUS, each Ancient Apothecary Herbal formula contains an Organic Fermented Warming Botanical Blend of black pepper, ginger, long pepper and sprouted cumin to support healthy digestion, bioavailability of nutrients, healthy circulation, metabolism and overall energy.†
+PLUS, each Ancient Apothecary Herbal formula features an Organic Fermented Warming Botanical Blend of black pepper, ginger, long pepper and sprouted cumin.

-In Ayurveda, black pepper, long pepper and ginger are used for supporting healthy digestion, circulation, nutrient assimilation and metabolism.† It is tied to the Sanskrit word trikatu, meaning three spices or three peppers.
+In Ayurveda, black pepper, long pepper and ginger are tied to the Sanskrit word trikatu, meaning three spices or three peppers.
 Trikatu is an Ayurvedic blend of the fruits of black pepper, long pepper and the rhizomes of ginger.

-Each Ancient Apothecary Fermented Herbal formula also contains an Organic Fermented Bitter Botanical Blend of milk thistle, dandelion and peppermint to support healthy digestion and liver function as well as bioavailability of nutrients.†
+Each Ancient Apothecary Fermented Herbal formula also features an Organic Fermented Bitter Botanical Blend of milk thistle, dandelion and peppermint.

-By combining the benefits of organic fermented botanicals, whole organic herbs and spices, hot water herbal extracts and lipo-soluble fractions, Ancient Apothecary Fermented Herbal formulas provide a full-spectrum infusion of the best that Nature has to offer!
+By combining organic fermented botanicals, whole organic herbs and spices, hot water herbal extracts and lipo-soluble fractions, Ancient Apothecary Fermented Herbal formulas feature a full-spectrum infusion of the best that Nature has to offer!

 The body is said to have 360 joints, although it’s a count that varies due to what is defined as a joint and a person’s age.
 For example, some joints fuse together over time.
 However, it’s safe to say that there are between 200 and 400 joints in the human body.